Coding is the core of what most developers do and as an activity requires sufficient levels of concentration to be performed effectively.

 - Take a much longer break e.g. 30 mins

-Following this technique is effective for many as you are more likely to stay focused during the shorter work sessions and ‘reward’ yourself with short breaks in between.
+Following this technique is effective for most people as we are more likely to stay focused during the shorter work sessions knowing we get a ‘reward’ with short breaks in between.

-The Pomodoro technique is also of course flexible and you can choose how long you want to spend working, how long for your breaks and how many cycles you want to perform.
+The Pomodoro technique is also flexible and you can choose how long you want to spend working, how long for your breaks and how many cycles you want to perform.

-Try experimenting with different productivity and time management techniques to find which works for you to stay focused while coding.
+Try experimenting with different productivity and time management techniques such as Pomodoro to find out which works for you to help stay focused while coding.

 8. Remember your motivations